robinozer/portfolio4/README.md

 ## Fixed bugs ##

 I added a feature where a user is prevented from making a double booking for the same date and time as one of their other bookings.
 Initially I did this by adding if statements in the form_valid function for the create and edit booking views, so that an error was raised if the same user tried to double book for the same date and time.
 After a system crash, I deleted the if statement and went back to my model, where I added unique_together = ('date_time', 'email') into the meta class for the model.
 I then added an error handler directly in the template.
-This way, a booking made with the same e-mail adress and the same date and time raises an error and prompts the user to enter another date.
+This way, a booking made with the same e-mail address and the same date and time raises an error and prompts the user to enter another date.
 It is not perfect however, as a user could still use different e-mail addresses in the booking form and make more than one booking for the same time and date.

 ## Features to develop for better UX ##